jjingram/midjagardaz.com/about.md

 ---

-Hello, I'm Jarrod Jeffrey Ingram and this is my little site I've constructed for my reconstructions of Proto-Germanic traditions.
+Hello, I'm Jarrod Jeffrey Ingram and this is my little site I've constructed for my reconstructions of Germanic traditions.
 It should be noted that I have no formal qualifications in the arts, including linguistics, history, or religion, so take what I say with a grain of salt.
 I have a completely unrelated degree, namely a Bachelor of Computer Science and Technology from the University of Sydney.